tushgaurav/cs50-problems/README.md

 This repository has the programs from the CS50 lectures and its Problem Sets for reference.

-Here is the table of contents
+Here is the table of contents-
 | Week | Number of Programs |
 |:------:|:------------------:|
 | 1 | 3 |